g-gundam/ExchangeOperations.jl/README.md

 first real exchange interface I plan to implement is for PancakeSwap, but as of v0.0.1, all you get is the super simple exchange simulator that only knows market orders.

+## This is experimental.

+Don't take anything here too seriously.